mandiant/flare-floss/scripts/README.md

 FLOSS supports converting its output into scripts for various tools.
 Please see the render scripts in this directory.

-Additionally, there is another [plugin for IDA](idaplugin.py) to allow FLOSS to automatically extract obfuscated strings and apply them to the currently loaded module in IDA.
+Additionally, there is another [plugin for IDA](idaplugin.py) to allow FLOSS to automatically extract obfuscated strings and apply them to the currently loaded module in IDA. `idaplugin.py` is a IDAPython script you can directly run within IDA Pro (File - Script File...
+[ALT + F7]).

 # Installation
 These scripts can be downloaded from the FLOSS [GitHub](https://github.com/mandiant/flare-floss) repository